odoo-brazil/odoo-brazil-docs/documentacao-tecnica/oficial/7_23_RAD_tools/index.rst

 This functionality is used to create expression which we can not add by using fields in Open Report.
 You see this dialog box by clicking on OpenReport - >Add an expression from menubar.

 * Using the Expression button you can enter expressions in the Python language.
-These expressions can use all of the object's fields for their calculations.For example if you make a report on an order you can use the following expression:
+These expressions can use all of the object's fields for their calculations.
+For example if you make a report on an order you can use the following expression:

 .. code-block:: python